ARISTOTLE

 a certain function over and above all the functions of his particular

 members?
 What then precisely can this function be?
-The mere act of

-living appears to be shared even by plants, whereas we are looking for
+Living appears to be shared even by plants, whereas we are looking for

-the function peculiar to man; we must therefore set aside the vital
+the function peculiar to man; we must therefore set aside

-activity of nutrition and growth.
-Next in the scale will come some form
+nutrition and growth.
+Next will come some

 animals generally.
 There remains therefore what may be called some sort